We often receive questions regarding pet custody. In fact, pet custody disputes are a growing portion of the cases in my animal law practice.

 Outside of court, there are many creative options for settling pet ownership disputes.
 Folks might decide on a “shared custody” type agreement, where each party keeps the animal for part of the week.
 There might be an exchange of funds in return for one party’s relinquishment of any claim to the animal.

 To avoid a complicated pet custody battle, have the pet ownership discussion with your spouse or partner beforehand.
 Don’t let folks keep your pet in their home long-term without some kind of written agreement.
 Be a responsible pet owner and license, microchip and tag you pet with identification that shows you as the owner.
-If you have any further questions regarding pet custody in Washington, feel free to contact me!
+If you have any further questions regarding pet custody in Washington, feel free to contact us!